NVIDIA/NeMo-Skills/docs/agentic_inference/parallel_thinking.md

 )

 # Run parallel thinking on initial solutions
-# Using genselect with Qwen3-8B
+# Using GenSelect with Qwen3-8B
 eval(
     ctx=wrap_arguments(
         "++parallel_thinking.tokens_to_generate=16384 "